thanhtranviet248/PowerBI-Footwear-Retailer-Performance-Dashboard/README.md

 # Footwear Retailer Sales & Inventory Dashboard

-This project is a comprehensive process from getting the raw data to the cleaning, processing and visualizing steps in order to bring both of the general and the detail analysis views of sales and inventory performance to decision makers.
+This project is a full process from getting the raw data to the cleaning, processing and visualizing steps in order to bring the general performance and the detail analysis views of sales and inventory to decision makers.

 Link to the dashboard: https://app.powerbi.com/view?r=eyJrIjoiNjVhNTMxMjAtNTVlYy00M2E0LTg1ZmMtMWVlMmMxMmU4ZmY2IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9